 As this is a Wilderness Area, the paths are unmarked and huts provide only basic shelter.
-A rudimentary toilet facility is provided.
+There are no toilet facilities.
 Hikers should be well-equipped for difficult terrain and adverse weather conditions, and must carry an accurate map of the area.
 A maximum of 12 people per day are allowed.

 There are 64km of paths and hikers may choose their own routes.
-The circular two-day route indicated on the map, is the preferred trail.
+The circular two-day route of 27km is a popular option.
 This trail, most of which is an old jeep track, leads up Loerklip and back down Saagkuilkloof.
-If heavy rains are experienced during the hike it is advis-able to return via the Loerklip path as the Duiwenhoks River may be in flood.
+If heavy rains are experienced during the hike it is advisable to return via the Loerklip path as the Duiwenhoks River may be in flood.